makerkit/next-tinacms-blog-kit/README.md

 ---
 ```

-As you can see, the p## Building this from scratch
-roperties `category` and `author` are references to the path of each.
+As you can see, the properties `category` and `author` are references to the path of each.

 ## Deploy on Vercel